Dutch Defence: 1.d4 f5 2.c4

 Summary

 The Dutch Defence: 1.d4 f5 2.c4 arises after 1.d4 f5 2.c4 and falls under ECO code A84.
-Towards this move black has basically two typical set ups and one theory based opening.
-With 10,476 games in the master database, it is a well-established opening choice.
+From this position, Black has essentially two standard setups to choose from along with one theoretically driven system.
+With 7.6 million Lichess games across all rating levels, it is a well-established opening choice.

 History and Notable Players